bjaegerthomas/tech-interview-prep/udemy computer science algorithms/sliding windows/countZeroes/README.md

 *UPDATE* few flaws with logic.
 I didn't add a check for when middle === 0.
 I also tried to assign a value to middle in another condition instead of checking if it was equal.
 My middle variable was taking in end minus start as opposed to end plus start.
 I was also adding one to this value later to define total in the loop but that means I would be off by one.
 And lastly I needed to place the original inputed array in as the argument when creating the new set.

+*UPDATE* Now my code works with those fixes.
+Let's compare it the given solution and see what differences we can find.

 ## Given Solution